louis-huang/Using-AutoEncoder-for-Pulse-Wave-Analysis/README.md

 This is a project for my internship at JimLab.

-I used AutoEncoder to analyze 18k pulse wave data.
+I used AutoEncoder to extract features from 18k pulse wave data and then reconstruct the wave.

 As the image below shows: yellow waves are the original waves and red waves are the reconstructed waves.